Frequently Asked Questions

 Yes, please apply at AFRL Connect.

 Application deadlines may vary based on the AFRL sites and/or projects to which you are applying.
-For site-specific deadlines, please visit one of the following:
+For site-specific deadlines, please visit the site page (accessed from Locations menu).

 A complete application includes: all sections of the application marked “complete” and certified, a resume, and unofficial transcripts from all institutions you have attended.
 While not required for application submission, at least one letter of recommendation is highly recommended for your application package to be considered competitive.